The following options are available when you select Table of Contents as the index type.

 Creates the index using outline levels.
 Paragraphs formatted with one of the predefined heading styles (Heading 1-10) are added to the index.

-You can also assign the outline levels in the Outline & Numbering tab page of the Format - Paragraph dialog.
+You can also assign outline levels to paragraphs in the Outline & List tab page of the Format - Paragraph dialog.

 Includes the paragraph styles that you specify in the Assign Styles dialog as index entries.
 To select the paragraph styles that you want to include in the index, click the Assign Styles (...) button to the right of this box.